nikhilg2121/CSE-Bubble/README.md

 # CSE-BUBBLE Processor

-The **CSE-BUBBLE Processor** is a custom-designed processor with a specific instruction set architecture (ISA) as detailed in Table 1 below.
+The **CSE-BUBBLE Processor** is a custom-designed processor with a specific instruction set architecture (ISA).
 This repository contains the Verilog implementation of the processor, including the data path elements, finite state machine for control, and a single-cycle instruction execution unit.
 The processor's word size and instruction size are both 32 bits.
+#### For more details about implementation read report of the project present in this repository.

 ## Table of Contents
 - [Introduction](#introduction)